Lukecass97/hyperiondev_capstone_projects/Task Manager/README.md

   <li>View my tasks</li>
 </ol>

-The user is able to mark a task assigned to them as complete or edit a task assigned to them by editing the username of the person the task is assigned to or the due date of the task.
+The user is able to mark a task assigned to them as complete or edit a task assigned to them by changing the user the task is assigned to or changing the due date of the task.